Saturday, May 17, 2025

 After a two-week deployment to fight wildfires in Southern California, a crew of Bonner County responders returned home Tuesday evening to rest, regroup and recuperate.

-The group of four firefighters — which included staff from Selkirk Fire Rescue & EMS and Northside Fire District — was part of a cohort of 104 Idaho responders who drove 1,200 miles to Los Angeles in response to a request from the California Governor’s Office of Emergency Services earlier this month.
+The group of four firefighters — which included staff from Selkirk Fire Rescue & EMS and Northside Fire District — was part of a cohort of 104 Idaho personnel who drove 1,200 miles to Los Angeles in response to a request from the California Governor’s Office of Emergency Services earlier this month.

 “It was humbling going down there and seeing the devastation,” said Selkirk Captain Reny Hansen.
 “It just looked like a vacated city that got hit by a bomb.”